bsbanotto/GitHub_year_in_review/README.md

 This project is currently in development.
 An ever-evolving punch list is below:

-- [X] Python files for API call to get a users repos and commit messages in JSON format using a persons access token.
+~~- [X] Python files for API call to get a users repos and commit messages in JSON format using a persons access token.~~
-- [ ] Puthon files for API call to get a users repos and commit messages in JSON format using only their GitHub username
+- [X] Puthon files for API call to get a users repos and commit messages in JSON format using only their GitHub username.
-- [ ] Extract simple statistics for a dashboard
+- [ ] Extract simple statistics for a dashboard.
-  - [ ] Total number of repos used
+  - [ ] Total number of repos used.
-  - [ ] Total number of commits
+  - [ ] Total number of commits.
-  - [ ] Commits per repo
+  - [ ] Commits per repo.
-- [ ] Create a word map of words used in commits
+- [ ] Create a word map of words used in commits.
-- [ ] Sentiment analysis timeline on commit messages (were they useful commits or just fixing typos?)
+- [ ] Sentiment analysis timeline on commit messages (were they useful commits or just fixing typos?).
-- [ ] Remote hosting so people don't have to clone the repository, it just returns a nice image of a dashboard
+- [ ] Remote hosting so people don't have to clone the repository, it just returns a nice image of a dashboard.

 ## Installation and Setup Instructions